Dutch reinforce major dike as seas rise, climate changes

 But the return on that investment is more than just dry feet for the 17 million people who live in the Netherlands.
 An industry group estimated that the country's water sector exports were worth 7.6 billion euros ($8.3 billion) in 2018, as the Dutch sell their expertise to other low-lying countries and cities around the world.

-"The major challenge is to take water and the changing climate into account in all spatial planning" in the Netherlands, Delta Commissioner Peter Glas wrote in a report published earlier this month.
+"The major challenge is to take water and the changing climate into account in all spatial planning" in the Netherlands, Delta Commissioner Peter Glas wrote in a report this month.

 Corder reported from The Hague.